Form Builder

 Data Binding

-To specify the value of an element, you must specify the data in the source.
-The specified key will automatically replace the data.
+To specify the value of an element, you must specify the data source.
+By providing the specified key, the data will automatically replace the corresponding field.

 use Orchid\Screen\Builder;